United States Coast Guard: Districts and units

-The Coast Guard's current district organization is divided into 9 districts.
+The Coast Guard's current district organization is divided into 9 districts which were previously numbered, they were renamed in 2025 for clarity and memorability using geographic area names.
 Their designations, district office and area of responsibility are as follows:

+Former U.S. Coast Guard Districts

+Previously the U.S. Coast Guard had two additional districts, the 15th and 16th, which have since been decommissioned.
+The 15th district previously encompassed the waters around the Panama Canal Zone, as well as the canal itself.
+The 16th district was formerly the Philippines.

 Shore establishments

-Shore establishment commands exist to support and facilitate the mission of the sea and air assets and Coastal Defense.
-U.S. Coast Guard Headquarters is located in Southeast Washington, DC.
+Shore establishment commands exist to support and facilitate the mission of the sea and air assets and Coastal defense.
+U.S. Coast Guard Headquarters is located in Southeast Washington, D.C.
 Examples of other shore establishment types are Coast Guard Sectors (which may include Coast Guard Bases), Surface Forces Logistics Center (SFLC), Coast Guard Stations, Coast Guard Air Stations, and the United States Coast Guard Yard.
 Training centers are included in the shore establishment commands.
 The military college for the USCG is called the United States Coast Guard Academy which trains both new officers through a four year program and enlisted personnel joining the ranks of officers through a 17 week program called Officer Candidate School (OCS).
 Abbreviated TRACEN, the other Training Centers include Training Center Cape May for enlisted bootcamp, Training Center Petaluma and Training Center Yorktown for enlisted "A" schools and "C" schools, and Coast Guard Aviation Technical Training Center and Coast Guard Aviation Training Center Mobile for aviation enlisted "A" school, "C" schools, and pilot officer training.